 The U.S. goods trade deficit with North American Free Trade Agreement partners Mexico and Canada increased to $243 billion in 2019 – up 31% and $58 billion since the start of the Trump administration.
 The NAFTA deficit grew 10% ($23 billion) between 2018 and 2019 as Trump stonewalled congressional Democrats for a year before reopening and rewriting the revised NAFTA that he signed in 2018 to remove giveaways to Big Pharma and strengthen anti-outsourcing terms.

-These figures are adjusted for inflation to the base month of September 2019.
-Thus, the figures represent changes in trade balances expressed in constant dollars, so, for years prior to 2019, the numbers are different than the data unadjusted for inflation that is provided by the U.S. Census Bureau.
+These figures are adjusted for inflation to the base month of December 2019.
+Thus, the figures represent changes in trade balances expressed in constant dollars.
+So, for years prior to 2019, the numbers are different than the data unadjusted for inflation that is provided by the U.S. Census Bureau.